-(b) at the rate in force, i.e., the rate mentioned in the Finance Act or
+(b) at the rate in force, i.e., the rate mentioned in the Finance Act;

-A Certificate issued for Deduction of Tax at Lower/ NIL Rates under section 197/197A of the Income Tax Act, 1961.
-Assessing Officer can issue a certificate for lower or no deduction of tax: to the deductor, where the deductee is a non-resident
+On receipt of the online application 13 filed by the deductee after verifying the details submitted thereon, the assessing officer issues a certificate for deduction of Tax at Lower/Nil Rates under section 197/197A of the Income Tax Act, 1961.
+The assessing officer can also issue certificate for— no deduction of tax to the deductor where the deductee is a non-resident.

 Certificate for lower deduction of TDS can be obtained for incomes covered by following provisions: